ClementNerma/NightOS/docs/specs/README.md

 - [Crash saves](crash-saves.md) - what are crash saves and how they are handled
 - [Kernel](kernel/README.md) - complete specifications of the kernel
 - [Services](services.md) - specifications about services work and behave
+- [Translations](translations.md) - how content translation is handled

 ## [Integration services](services/integration/README.md)